Is your mouth trying to tell you something? Cavities may cause a variety of symptoms…

 No matter how mild or advanced your case of gum disease is, the beginning of change starts with regular and careful oral hygiene that includes brushing, flossing, and perhaps even therapeutic mouthwash.

-Call our Republic Dental & Orthodontics to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Pleasanton or San Antonio dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.